segabl/pd2-sh-complements/README.md

   - Basic: Base burn duration 10s → 15s
   - Ace: Burn duration increase 10s → 20s

-*Fire Trap doesn't really feel useful as a top tier skill and you're basically getting a non-replenshiable Molotov effect from it.*
+*Fire Trap doesn't really feel useful as a top tier skill and you're basically getting a non-replenishable Molotov effect from it.*
 *Increasing the burn duration to a total of 35s should make the skill more useful for area denial.*

 #### Oppressor